Trump’s surprising target in war on media: Voice of America

 Matt Armstrong, a former Republican appointee to the board of the USAGM’s predecessor, the Broadcasting Board of Governors, said the Trump administration had shown a “gross misunderstanding the agency’s mission” in attacking VOA.
 He also questioned why the administration was using the controversy to push for Pack’s nomination when it could have made personnel changes already.

 “I think they’re snowflakes, pretending to be upset about something that they shouldn’t be,” he said.
 “The Trump administration’s tantrum over VOA is huffing and puffing over something they could have done years ago.
-This episode further reveals their inability to manage the government they are in charge.”
+This episode further reveals their inability to manage the government they are in charge of.”

 Follow Associated Press diplomatic writer Matthew Lee at http://twitter.com/apdiplowriter